Senate confirms Linda Thomas-Greenfield as UN ambassador, despite controversy over China remarks

 CLICK HERE TO GET THE FOX NEWS APP

-"She needs to sound the alarm for Washington to muster a deep bench of US talent to outperform in multilateral arenas against China and other adversaries’ U.N. gameplans," he said.
+"She needs to sound the alarm for Washington to muster a deep bench of U.S. talent to outperform in multilateral arenas against China and other adversaries’ U.N. gameplans," he said.

 Next week Ambassador Thomas-Greenfield could face a baptism of fire of sorts as her first role will be to take on the Council presidency for the month of March as the U.S. takes over the presidency from the U.K. The U.S. will be leading the council agenda for March and will play an influential role in the council’s program.